MacUchegit/Detecting-and-Alerting-on-Sensitive-Credential-Access-in-AWS/README.md

 > “I completed a cloud-security project based on a fictional e-commerce company called Sanifeo.
 The business problem was that a sensitive application credential was stored in AWS Secrets Manager, but the security team had no immediate visibility when someone retrieved it.
 >
 > I first verified that the `GetSecretValue` API operation was captured in CloudTrail and used the event to understand what investigation information was available, including the initiating identity, timestamp, source IP and Region.
+I performed the controlled tests using the `sanifeo-fin-user` IAM identity.
 >
-> I then created an EventBridge rule to detect the `GetSecretValue` activity and configured an SNS topic to notify the security team.
-I simulated credential retrieval through the AWS CLI, confirmed that the alert was delivered, and investigated the resulting CloudTrail event.
+> I then created an EventBridge rule to detect every `GetSecretValue` activity and configured an SNS topic to notify the security team.
+Because the credential was considered sensitive, I deliberately did not use a numerical threshold or wait for repeated access.
+One retrieval was sufficient to generate an alert.
 >
+> I simulated a single credential retrieval through the AWS CLI, confirmed that the alert was delivered, and investigated the resulting CloudTrail event.
+>
-> One design choice I made was not to add CloudWatch metrics and alarms because the requirement was to detect a discrete API event rather than a threshold.
-If the requirement changed to detecting repeated access—for example, ten secret retrievals in five minutes—I would consider CloudWatch metrics and alarms.
+> One design choice I made was not to add CloudWatch metrics and alarms because the security requirement was event-based rather than threshold-based.
+I needed every individual retrieval to generate security visibility, so EventBridge provided a simpler architecture for matching each `GetSecretValue` event directly.
 >
 > Finally, I documented the residual risk that monitoring is a detective control rather than a preventive one, recommended least-privilege restrictions for production, and removed all temporary lab resources.”